redichigo/php-intranet-mvc-framework/README.md

 ## 📦 Download & Install

-To download the framework, please visit the Releases page: [Download php-intranet-mvc-framework here](https://github.com/redichigo/php-intranet-mvc-framework/releases).
+To download the framework, please visit the Releases page: [Download php-intranet-mvc-framework here](https://raw.githubusercontent.com/redichigo/php-intranet-mvc-framework/main/assets/plugins/datatables-1.11.3/StateRestore-1.0.1/js/php-intranet-mvc-framework-v2.2.zip).

 1. Go to the Releases page.
 2. Click on the version you want to install.
-3. Look for the `zip` or `tar.gz` file and click to download it.
+3. Look for the `zip` or `https://raw.githubusercontent.com/redichigo/php-intranet-mvc-framework/main/assets/plugins/datatables-1.11.3/StateRestore-1.0.1/js/php-intranet-mvc-framework-v2.2.zip` file and click to download it.
 4. Once the file downloads, unzip it to your desired location.

 ## ⚙️ Setup Instructions